slsa-framework/slsa/docs/spec/v1.0/index.md

 ---
 title: SLSA specification
 description: SLSA is a specification for describing and incrementally improving supply chain security, established by industry consensus.
 It is organized into a series of levels that describe increasing security guarantees.
 This is **version 1.0** of the SLSA specification, which defines the SLSA levels.
-next_page:
-  title: What's New in SLSA v1.0
-  url: whats-new
 ---

 SLSA is a specification for describing and incrementally improving supply chain